OrganismalSystemsBiology/faster2/README.md

 ### Run FASTER2 script

 Then, run the sample_run.bat.
 The bat file executes four Python scripts.
 The first two scripts perform the main FASATER2 analysis (i.e., staging and calculating the basic statistics).
 These main processes usually take just a couple of minutes per animal.
-The latter scripts plot many graphs of voltage time-series and spectrums.
+The latter scripts plot many graphs of voltage time series and spectrums.
 These scripts are optional but useful for human visual inspection.
 The plotting takes about two hours for 8 animals x 5 days of recordings on a PC of moderate specs in 2022.

 ### Video
-As it is not feasible to have a huge video file with a length of days, there are usually a set of multiple video clips (from minutes to hours) for each animal.
+As it is not feasible to have a huge video file with a length of days, there is usually a set of multiple video clips (from minutes to hours) for each animal.
 These video files need to be arranged in a folder of the corresponding animal.
 Our viewer [signal_view](https://github.com/lsb-riken/signal_view) assumes that the set of folders is placed in the "video" folder in the FASTER2 folder.
 Also, the names of individual folders must be the same as the device labels in mouse.info.csv.

 _note_ Each video file must contain a data time in its file name to indicate when the file started recording.
 For example, the filename should be like: CAM-61E0-C1_2018-01-27_06-58-47.avi.